-While the motion of the arm is critical in the execution of a tennis serve, equally important is the motion of your body.
+While the motion of the arm is critical in the execution of a serve, equally important is the motion of your body.
 When you begin the serve, your shoulders will be roughly perpendicular to the net.

 As you swing towards the ball, you need to rotate your body in the process, from a sideways stance to a forward-facing stance.
 Both of your shoulders should rotate simultaneously along with your chest.